ark-lang/ark/misc/REFERENCE.md

-However, for those moments where you require the memory to be manually managed (which can be necessary in certain situations), we have included the `unsafe` keyword, which when used on a structure or a variable or a data structure for that matter, **requires you to manually deallocate the said memory using the `dealloc` keyword**.
+However, for those moments where you require the memory to be manually managed (which can be necessary in certain situations), we have included the `unsafe` keyword, which when used on a pointer, **requires you to manually deallocate the said memory using the `dealloc` keyword**.

 Example: